What is the difference between Policy, act, and Legislation in Australia?

 1. The executive government decides policy then drafts and introduces bills to the Parliament.

-2. Bills are considered by the Parliament.
+2. Bills are considered by Parliament (in the House of Representatives and the Senate).

 4. Bills become Acts of Parliament and therefore laws, which are administered by government departments.